postnucleararthrisis/postnucleararthrisis/README.md

 ; do not copy my skins and please do not hide unless friends ^^ (LIGHT inspo is fine!)

-; sometimes the punctuation on my keyboard gets all weird so i avoid using it and i come off as dry SORRY

 ; see my pronouns.cc for more info + all my DNIs

-; i follow cool people, people with my same interests and my friendz!!! :P
+; i follow cool people, people with my same interests (block if unwanted) and my friendz!!! :P

 **PostNuclear on artfight - let's be moots!!!**